Louis L'Amour: Awards

 In May 1972 he was awarded an Honorary PhD by Jamestown College, as a testament to his literary and social contributions.

 In 1979, he received the Golden Plate Award of the American Academy of Achievement.

 Bendigo Shafter (1979) won the U.S. National Book Award in the one-year category Western.

 In 1982 he received the Congressional Gold Medal, and in 1984 President Ronald Reagan awarded L'Amour the Presidential Medal of Freedom.
 L'Amour is also a recipient of North Dakota's Roughrider Award and the MPTF Golden Boot Award.

 Death

-L'Amour died from lung cancer at his home in Los Angeles on June 10, 1988, and was buried at Forest Lawn Memorial Park Cemetery in Glendale, California.
+L'Amour, a non-smoker, died from lung cancer at his home in Los Angeles on June 10, 1988, and was buried at Forest Lawn Memorial Park Cemetery in Glendale, California.
 His autobiography detailing his years as an itinerant worker in the west, Education of a Wandering Man, was published posthumously in 1989.
 He was survived by his wife Kathy, their son Beau, and their daughter Angelique.